 Fans can be controlled to reach a target pressure either by setting the speed, or by setting the target building pressure.
 Enter the target fan speed or building pressure into the appropriate green box, or use the slider to increase/decrease the speed and/or pressure.
-Click Run fan(s) with new target to start the fans at the speed/pressure selected, or to update them if the speed or pressure value has been changed.
+Click to start the fans at the speed/pressure selected, or to update them if the speed or pressure value has been changed.